stuerp/foo_midi/docs/README.md

 ##### Gain

 The gain value is added to the volume of the soundfont.
 Positive values increase the volume.
 Negative values decrease the volume.
+The valid range is -1.0 (Silence) to 2.0.
 The default is 0.

+> [!Note]
+> This value is used by the base soundfont and soundfonts in a JSON soundfont list that not specify their own gain value.
+Soundfonts in a text soundfont list ignore this value since they have no way to override it.

 ##### Resampling